 The Australian defamation ruling against Google has tech and legal tongues wagging.
 Pundits are concerned about the possible (and largely theoretical) censorship implications.
 The decision, arguably, also sets a bad precedence for continued online innovation.

 Every pundit and lawyer expects Google to appeal.
 It’s sure as done.
-If a higher Australian court doesn’t overturn the current mandate, Google may morph into a very different search animal down under.
-Until then, expect a metric ton of amicus briefs to be written, by independent watch groups and attorneys, on behalf of Google.
+If a higher Australian court doesn’t overturn the current mandate, Google may morph into a very different search animal, down under.
+Until then, expect a metric ton of amicus briefs to flood the courts, on behalf of Google.